keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 > [NonEmptyList]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/effects/NonEmptyList.scala#L90),
 > and [Id]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/effects/package.scala#L26).

 Can you see how functors enable control flow and short-circuiting?
-The void cases are the specific branches of logic that enable this.
+The **undesirable cases** are the specific branches of logic that enable this.
 If there’s "nothing here", then they don’t do anything.
 In the specific case of `Either[X, _]`, `Left` may be used to carry some error state in its term `X`.
 This satisfies the effect of _either_ `A` for success _or_ `X` for failure.

+> As functors, contexts and effects may be reasoned about as a box that alleviates you from having to inspect the box for whether it contains something you want in order to operate on it.
+You also don't risk mishandling the box and causing an explosion by opening it when what you want doesn't exist.
+The box contains the specific complexity required to obtain what you want, and with it your worries.
+>
 > You can think of `Right`'s term as being "the right instance you want" because it's "correct". _Right?_ This pun is why `Either` is conventionally leveraged for the effect of correct vs. incorrect or success vs. failure.

-Contrasting with contexts that encode some notion of void, the `Functor` instance for `Id[_]` will always apply the function in `map`:
+Contrasting with contexts that encode some notion of an **undesired case**, the `Functor` instance for `Id[_]` will always apply the function in `map()` as it is _always_ the **desired case**:

 :::{.numberLines}
 ```scala